rydmike/rydmike.github.io/blog_layout_and_theming.md

 _**Parts of the example HomePage.**_

-The slivers have been written about in many other blog posts with great detail.
+The slivers have been written about in many other blog posts in great detail.
 We will skip that part here, but let's dig deeper into the theme.

 # Demo App Theme

-Let's back up a bit, the theme looks a bit fancy.
+Let's back up a bit.
+The theme looks a bit fancy.
 It is not totally ordinary, what is going here with the theme?

-If you look at the demo code, you can see that we have for example not put the border rounding on the widgets, they are a part of the global theme for the demo application.
-If we want to make everything more round, like in MaterialYou (Material 3), then obviously this is the way to do it.
+If you look at the demo code, you can see that we have, for example, not put the border rounding on the widgets, they are a part of the global theme for the demo application.
+If we want to make everything more rounded, like in MaterialYou (Material 3), then obviously this is the way to do it.

 The dark mode and light mode also have a hint of primary color mixed into the background color.
-This is called alpha blend of a color, in this case the primary color, into background and other surface colors.
+This is called alpha blend of a color.
+In this case, of the primary color, into background and other surface colors.

 This color design principle appears to be used quite extensively in the new MaterialYou based designs as well.
 We can see it used a lot in Android 12, creating very neat and personal touches to the visuals.